I recently finished reading The Financial Diet: A Total Beginner’s Guide to Getting Good with Money.

 - You want to curb your emotional spending on unnecessary things.

 - You want to learn about the basics of budgeting and dealing with your credit.

 - You want to understand what the hell it means to invest and the basics to get started.

 - You’re past money basics and into more advanced territory.

 - You’re looking to expand your financial literacy.

 - You don’t like cutesy sh*t.

-Chelsea is also great at connecting politics to finances and isn’t afraid of recognizing the discrepancies and inequalities in our society.
-She was a very outspoken and ardent supporter of Bernie Sanders, which is slightly controversial in the money world.
+Chelsea is also great at connecting politics to finances, and isn’t afraid of recognizing the discrepancies and inequalities in our society.
+She was a very outspoken supporter of Bernie Sanders, which is slightly controversial in the money world.
 But because Chelsea was so outspoken about her politics, she gave me the confidence to speak out my own political views and activism.

 But as well as being political and frugal, Chelsea also enjoys cute, boujee things and living life to its fullest.
 She has adopted a very French mentality that combines socialism and being smart with finances, but also not being afraid to enjoy the finer things in life (maybe her French husband connected her to some of these ideas).
 These are all things I subscribe to, and while I personally didn’t learn anything new in this book – being more advanced in my financial journey than the book’s target readership – it felt very aligned with my values in general.